SindreOsnes/virtualen-update-path/README.rst

 For updating all supported update paths::

-    virtualenv-update-path "<tpath to virtualenv Script folder>" "<folder to include in path>"
+    virtualenv-update-path "<the path to virtualenv Script folder>" "<folder to include in path>"

 For updating a bat file::